Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/introduction.rst

 Drawing Planes
 --------------

-Drawing Planes selector define the plane (orientation) in which the new strokes will be restricted.
+The Drawing Planes selector defines the plane (orientation) to which the new strokes will be restricted.

 See :doc:`Drawing Planes </grease_pencil/modes/draw/drawing_planes>` for more information.